 You should bring everything you need to cook or prepare during your stay.
 The nearest supermarket, restaurants, pubs, and takeaway food is 25 minutes away in Bega, so it’s not just a matter of popping down to the local shops if you forget something.

 Your stay includes a breakfast hamper with enough supplies to last a few days.
-For longer stays, we’ll restock you so everything stays fresh.
-You can choose between supplies for a DIY cooked breakfast of bacon, local eggs, and fresh bread and butter, or for a lighter breakfast of toast, jams, butter, muesli, and seasonal or preserved fruit.
+For longer stays, we’ll restock you, so everything remains fresh.
+You can choose between supplies for a DIY breakfast of bacon, local eggs, and fresh bread and butter or a lighter breakfast of toast, jams, butter, muesli, and seasonal or preserved fruit.
 Mix it up if you’d like.
 We’ll contact you before you arrive to check what you’d like.

 Tea, coffee, and kitchen basics